heymarkwetzel/ux-portfolio/projects/youravon.md

 ![YourAvon Repfest 2018](/assets/images/projects/youravon-repfest2018.jpg){:class="img-large"}
 *Showcasing the new youravon.com to a Representative on an iPad at RepFest2018.
 A great way to get feedback direct from the people who use the tool!
 As you can see, we had fun!*

+---

+## Results
+- We helped design, develop, and deploy Avon's first on-time product launch in 15 years
+- Consolidated several Representative tools under one URL
+- Created a Design System that is shared by Design, Development, and more.
+It became the defacto source of truth and will make adding features easier than before.
+- Received cheers from thousands of Representatives at RepFest 2018 (Products with images!)

+[Check out youravon.com](https://www.youravon.com/){:class="btn-lrg btn-lrg-light-fill btn-full-width-mobile"}